dronebeelinux/dnstrio/README.md

 dig +bufsize=1200 +norec NS . @a.root-servers.net | tee ~/projects/dns-trio/unbound/etc/unbound/var/root.hints
 ```
 ### Update the environment
-The settings in ```.env``` should be updated to suite your needs based on your networking and hostname requirements.
+The settings in the ```placeholder_1.env``` and ```placeholder_2.env``` files should be updated to suite your needs based on your networking and hostname requirements.
 ```
 chmod +x replace_env.sh
-./replace_env.sh ./bind/etc/bind/zones/db.thetom_example.internal ./bind/etc/bind/zones/test.internal
+vi placeholder_1.env
+vi placeholder_2.env
+# update DNS zone
+./replace_env.sh bind/etc/bind/zones/db.thetom_example.internal placeholder_1.env bind/etc/bind/zones/test.internal

+# update docker environment
+./replace_env.sh .env_example placeholder_1.env .env
 ```
 ### Start the dns-trio
 ```
 docker compose up -d
 ```
+### Rinse and repeat
+Run these steps again on your second DNS server.
+Be sure to use the placeholder_2.env file instead of placeholder_1.env.
+## Post install
+### Point DNS clients to the new DNS trio server(s)
+Use your DHCP settings on your router or wherever your friendly, neigborhood DNS settings are stored.
+If you made it this far, you probably know what this means and what to do.
+If you're not sure, check out this site for more details on how to get started: [Fix my router DNS settings](https://letmegooglethat.com/?q=how+do+i+update+the+dns+server+setting+on+my+router%3F)
+### Update your pihole filters
+If you have another pihole running on your network and need to import the settings, [checkout the official pihole guide here:](https://docs.pi-hole.net/core/pihole-command/?h=telepor#teleport)
+## What's next?
+Other ideas to consider for this project:
+* making the second DNS server a "slave" server to the primary DNS server
+* creating certificates for use on the pihole webserver